senaponin/DigitalElectronics/finalProject/README.md

 For further inquiries on the project, please email me at npanes@cca.edu.

 ## Proposal
 For this project, I wish to continue my work from last semester's Studio 1 class.
 In that class we created a mock up of a ring that helped a colorblind person see the shades of blue, green, yellow and red (etc.)that she/he would have not otherwise.
 This would be done using a color sensor that relays information to a vibrator that would act as a haptic feedback to notify the user that the color they wish to choose.

+Conclusion: However for this project, the end result is a feedback using neopixel lights to determine what color is being detected based on position.

+I used Adafruit main board to create a wearable device that is easy to translate into either haptic feedback or light.
+Arduino's board was too bulky to be able to give the user the experience I wanted to convey.

+## Materials Used
+-FLORA main board
+-3 FLORA RGB NeoPixels
+-Flora color sensor
+-3xAAA battery pack or 150mAh LiPo battery

 The perceived factors that make this project hard are as follows:
 ### How to determine the exact color?